ZoeLeBlanc/is578-intro-dh/_materials/intro_data_analysis/03-intro-mapping.md

 ### Geocoding Location Data

-Often in DH, scholars will want to create a map from some type of data but struggle to understand that places mentioned in texts or even spreadsheets are not actually geographic locations.
+Often in DH, scholars want to create maps from data but struggle to understand that places mentioned in texts or spreadsheets aren't necessarily geographic locations.

 To transform that type of data, we need to do something called geocoding.